adamgifford-behavr/exercise_prediction/docs/getting-started.rst

 requires the same input parameters.
 The first 3 (``table_name``, ``label_col``, and ``model_search_json``) are provided by default in the function.
 The final optional parameter (``initial_points_json``) would need to be provided at flow run time.

+If you do not provide a remote storage-block location, the commands will default to using local storage.

 .. note::